limyansky/personal_website/_drafts/Classifying-Personality-with-Machine-Learning.md

 This work has not been peer reviewed.
 If you'd like to use these results, I'd instead point you to [_Deep Learning Based Fusion Strategies for Personality Prediction_](https://www.sciencedirect.com/science/article/pii/S1110866521000311#b0225).

+## Background
+What are the big 5 personality types?
+What kind of work has been done on this before?
+What is the accuracy with which humans can infer personality type based off of these essays?

 ## The Data
 The dataset used in this project consists of 2,467 essays collected by [James Pennebaker et al.](https://psycnet.apa.org/doiLanding?doi=10.1037%2F0022-3514.77.6.1296).
 Students wrote down their stream of consciousnesses, then took a standardized personality test.